clusterfarmem/cfm/README.md

 * memcached
     * Requires `memcached` and `memaslap` to be installed and available in your $PATH environment.
 * stream
+    * Change directory to stream and type make

 ## Setting up cgroups
 ### Disable cgroup v1